wavexx/python-bond/README.rst

 * Only Node.js v0.10.29 has been tested.
 On Debian/Ubuntu, the required package
   is simply called ``nodejs``.

+Serialization:

+* Performed remotely using ``JSON``.
+Implement the "toJSON" property to tweak which/how objects are encoded.

 Limitations:

 * Currently, the code expects an unix-like environment with ``/dev/stdin`` to